 Over the years I have seen a lot written about Depth of Field and recently I’ve seen it explained wrongly but with great passion.
 So I thought I would post the basic formulae, show how they are derived and explain how they work in practical cases.

 So first: a definition.
 When part of an image is out of focus that’s not an on/off state.
 There’s massively blurred, a little blurred, and such a small amount of blur it still looks sharply focused: if we magnify the slightly parts we can see that they are not sharply focused.
 Depth of field is a measure of how far either side of the point of focus, appears to be properly focused (even though it is very slightly out of focus), given some assumptions about how much the image is magnified.

-When a lens focuses and image, the lens to subject distance, D, and lens to image distance, d, are related to the focal length with the equation
+When a lens focuses an image, the lens-to subject distance, D, and lens-to-image distance, d, are related to the focal length with the equation

 1/D + 1/d = 1/f